Nitrogen Fertilizer Management Based on Site-Specific Maximized Profit and Minimized Pollution

 • Soil Management: nutrient mineralization, soil analysis, soil chemistry, soil quality/health

-My primary research goal is to estimate the N fertilizer loss (N not taken up by plants) from each point in a wheat field where yield is reported by the combine yield monitor and grain protein analyzer.
-This will require measurement of N loss under the range of conditions encountered and extrapolating the losses using predictive models that I will develop.
-To achieve this goal, my specific objectives are:
+The primary research goal was to estimate nitrogen use efficiency (NUE) from each point in a wheat field where yield is reported by the combine yield monitor and grain protein analyzer.
+This required measurement of NUE in representative dryland wheat systems of Montana and extrapolating the losses using a predictive model.
+To achieve this goal, the specific objectives were:

 • Quantify the relationship of crop (dryland winter wheat) yield and grain protein with N fertilizer rates from variable rate application (VRA) on-farm experiments (OFE) utilizing grain yield combine-harvester monitor data and protein analysis along with GIS, climate, and remote sensing-based covariates.

-• Extrapolate N loss to each yield/protein monitored point using geostatistical techniques.
+• Predict NUE at each yield/protein monitored point using geostatistical techniques.

-Quantify and package site-specific optimized N fertilizer application rates and loss potential maps based on maximized net return and minimized pollution potential by leaching, surface runoff and atmospheric loss into a field-specific software application available for use by growers.
+• Quantify and package site-specific optimized N fertilizer application rates based on maximized net return and minimized pollution potential via leaching, surface runoff and atmospheric loss into a field-specific software application available for use by growers.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.